All content on this page is correct as of July 9, 2020

 The doctrine of frustration comes from a case about a contract for the hire of a music hall.
 The music hall burned down in between the contract being signed and the dates of hire.
 The hirer wanted to claim financial compensation from the owner, on the basis that the owner had failed to deliver what they promised.
 But the court held that in the circumstances it was impossible for the owner to do so.
 As such, the contract was frustrated.

-In the context of COVID-19, a contract might well be frustrated because of a change in the law that makes fulfilling the contract illegal, or by a delay beyond the parties’ control that goes far beyond what was envisaged by the parties when the contract was formed.
+In the context of COVID-19, a contract might well be frustrated because of a change in the law that makes fulfilling the contract illegal, (by removing all or substantially all of the benefit that one party receives from the contract) or by a delay beyond the parties’ control that goes far beyond what was envisaged by the parties when the contract was formed.
 So how does this apply in practice?

 The government has imposed strict restrictions on travel and social gatherings in response to the coronavirus pandemic and these currently apply “until further notice”.
 This means there is little clarity around how long these restrictions might prevent you from fulfilling your contractual obligations.
 Given that the initial period of restriction will be reviewed after being in place for three weeks, it is very possible that a contract due for performance in this time frame will be frustrated.
 But if the obligations are to be performed over a longer period of time or an ongoing basis this may be a more difficult argument to run, for now at least.
 Although it seems likely that the restrictions will extend far beyond the initial three week period, we cannot yet be sure how long.
 The longer the restrictions are extended, however, the more contracts will become frustrated – so it is sensible to identify your key contracts now and keep them under review.

 This is important because if you purport to end a contract without legal justification for doing so, you will be in breach of contract and the starting point is that you would be liable to the other party for financial losses they suffer as a result.